charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 Error: open /proc/sys/net/netfilter/nf_conntrack_max: no such file or directory
 ```

-This is most commonly caused when [lxd-profile.yaml][lxd-profile] is not applied.
+This is most commonly caused when the [lxd-profile.yaml][lxd-profile] is not applied.
 Verify the profile in use by the `kubernetes-worker` charm:

 ```bash